vrtulka23/scinumtools/docs/source/dip/exports/config.rst

 Configuration files
 ===================

 Low level language like C/C++, Fortran, or Rust usually require some kind of configuration file with settings, or constants.
+Many codes can already read parameters using (YAML, TOML, and other) configurations files.
 DIP can easily export parsed parameters into these languages and create corresponding configuration files using ``ExportConfig`` class.
 The following example DIP code